-- 1. What major features of a business are important for understanding the role of information systems? - 2.
-How do systems serve different management groups in a business? - 3.
+- 1. What are business processes?
+How are they related to information systems? - 2.
+How do systems serve the different management groups in a business? - 3.
 How do systems that link the enterprise improve organizational performance? - 4.
-Why are systems for collaboration and social business so important and what technologies do they use? - 5.
+Why are systems for collaboration and teamwork so important and what technologies do they use? - 5.
 What is the role of the information systems function in a business?